jaladankisuresh/favour/README.md

 > Popular Items, Sticky Items, Most Used Items, Hot Items or anything else? **Favour** is for you

-Note: To test this library end-to-end, you may use Server WebAPI [favour-node](https://github.com/jaladankisuresh/favour-node) whihch is buit using Node.js and Express.
+Note: To test this library end-to-end, you may use Server WebAPI [favour-node](https://github.com/jaladankisuresh/favour-node) which is buit using Node.js and Express.

 fig A: Favourite List that is visible by default
 ![Favourite List](./Favourite_list.png "Favourite List")